-Rule E15.7 Pass mark for the modules in the Postgraduate Diploma in Financial Planning
+Pass mark for the modules in the Postgraduate Diploma in Financial Planning

-- (a) Student must achieve at least 40 percent semester mark in order to be granted admission to the examination.
-(2022 General Rule A28.2(a)) - (b) Students must achieve a mark of 50 percent in the examination in modules LFPE5800, LFPP5800 and LFPC5800 and a mark of 60 percent in LFPS5800 in order to pass the module.
-(2022 General Rule A28.4(a)) - (c) The final mark of a student is calculated by taking 30 percent of the semester mark and 70 percent of the examination mark into consideration.
+- a.
+Student must achieve at least 40 percent semester mark in order to be granted admission to the examination.
+(General Rule) - b.
+Students must achieve a mark of 50 percent in the examination in modules LFPE5800, LFPP5800 and LFPC5800 and a mark of 60 percent in LFPS5800 in order to pass the module.
+(General Rule) - c.
+The final mark of a student is calculated by taking 30 percent of the semester mark and 70 percent of the examination mark into consideration.

-Rule E15.8 Examination result for the modules in the Postgraduate Diplomas in Financial Planning feedback with regard to the appeal within 3 weeks of requesting the remark.
+Examination result for the modules in the Postgraduate Diplomas in Financial Planning